Nuveen Short Duration Impact Bond Fund

 The Fund is not restricted from investing in any securities issued or guaranteed by the U.S. Government or its agencies or instrumentalities.
 Advisors considers investments in these securities to be consistent with the Fund’s ESG criteria.

 The Fund also invests in certain asset-backed securities, mortgage-backed securities and other securities that represent interests in assets such as pools of mortgage loans, automobile loans or credit card receivables.
 These securities are typically issued by legal entities established specifically to hold assets and to issue debt obligations backed by those assets.
 Asset-backed or mortgage-backed securities are normally created or “sponsored” by banks or other institutions or by certain U.S. Government-sponsored enterprises (“GSEs”) such as the Federal National Mortgage Association (“Fannie Mae”) and the Federal Home Loan Mortgage Corporation (“Freddie Mac”).
-Advisors does not take into consideration whether the sponsor of an asset-backed security in which the Fund invests meets the ESG criteria or the Fund’s Impact framework.
-That is because asset-backed securities represent interests in pools of loans, and not of the ongoing business enterprise of the sponsor.
-It is therefore possible that the Fund could invest in an asset-backed or mortgage-backed security sponsored by a bank or other financial institution in which the Fund could not invest directly.
+Advisors does not take into consideration

 The Fund’s investments in mortgage-backed securities can include pass-through securities sold by private, governmental and government-related organizations and collateralized mortgage obligations (“CMOs”).
 Mortgage pass-through securities are created when mortgages are pooled together and interests in the pool are sold to investors.
 The cash flow from the underlying mortgages is “passed through” to investors in periodic principal and interest payments.
-CMOs
+CMOs are obligations that are fully collateralized directly or indirectly by a pool of mortgages from which payments of principal and interest are dedicated to the payment of principal and interest on the CMO.

 The Board of Trustees of the Trust or a designated committee thereof (“Board of Trustees”) reviews the ESG criteria used to evaluate securities held by the Fund and the ESG vendor(s) that provide the data that help inform this criteria.
-Subject to Board review, Advisors has the right to change the ESG vendor(s) at any time and to add to the number of vendors providing the ESG data.
+Subject to Board of Trustees review, Advisors has the right to change the ESG vendor(s) at any time and to add to the number of vendors providing the ESG data.

 Additionally, Advisors invests a portion of the Fund’s assets in fixed-income instruments taking into consideration the Impact framework as implemented by the Fund’s portfolio management team.
 These investments provide direct exposure to issuers and/or individual projects that Advisors, through its proprietary analysis, believes have the potential to have social or environmental benefits.
 Within this exposure to impact investments, the Fund seeks opportunities to invest in publicly traded fixed-income securities that finance initiatives in areas including affordable housing, community and economic development, renewable energy and climate change, and natural resources.
 These investments will be selected based on the same financial criteria used by Advisors in selecting the Fund’s other fixed-income investments.
 The portion of the Fund invested in accordance with the Impact framework is not additionally subject to ESG criteria.
 Advisors engages with certain issuers of investments deemed by Advisors to represent impact securities to communicate impact reporting preferences and encourage alignment with industry best practices regarding responsible investment.